 “The best way to find yourself is to lose yourself in the service of others.” -M.K.
 Gandhi

-We could not do what we do without any of you.
+We could not do what we do without all of you.

-If you would like to volunteer for the Gandhi Institute, email firstname.lastname@example.org
+If you would like to volunteer for the Gandhi Institute in a different capacity, email email@example.com

-This works great for these volunteers as they get to learn about what we do and how we do it.
+Our volunteers get to learn about what we do and how we do it.
 They also experience the culture of Gandhi Institute first hand as a member of the team.
 We understand that one of the best ways to learn something is to teach it, so our volunteers are also given opportunities to teach our work.

 We are particularly seeking interns with skills in social media, graphic design, or videography, although we celebrate the many requests we get from a wide range of individuals.

-Please contact Kit at email@example.com if you are interested in interning with us fall of 2016 or spring of 2017.
+Please contact Kit at firstname.lastname@example.org if you are interested in interning with us during the fall of 2017 or spring of 2018.

 Thomas Stokell, Entrepreneur